enactjs/cli/docs/building-apps.md

 More information can be found [here](https://tailwindcss.com/docs) to learn about tailwindcss.

-### Troubleshoot: Cannot find module
+### Troubleshooting
-Note: If you receive an error when building the app that says `Cannot find module` after installing the module globally, try to set `NODE_PATH` to point global node_modules directory like below.
+If you receive an error when building the app that says `Cannot find module: 'typescript/sass/tailwindcss'` after installing the modules above(e.g. `typescript`, `sass`, or `tailwindcss`) globally, try to set `NODE_PATH` to point global node_modules directory like below.

 ```bash